 Omaha is like Texas Hold'em.
 Each player receives four cards dealt face down.
 These cards are also called pocket cards.
 Like in Texas Hold'em, five cards are dealt face up on the table.
 The players can make combinations using only two of their four pocket cards and three of five common cards on the table.
 Sounds exciting?
 Want to know how do you play Omaha?
 Read on and discover..

-The exciting variation of Omaha Poker can be played with a maximum of 10 players and a minimum of 2 players.
+The exciting variation of Omaha poker game can be played with a maximum of 10 players and a minimum of 2 players.
 The game is played with the usual 52 card deck, not including the joker.
 In Omaha, a player is dealt 4 cards that are placed face down, also known as the Pocket Cards.
 After this, the dealer hands out five common community cards, all placed face up.
 A player has to make the best five-card poker hand using only two of their four pocket cards and three among the five common community cards.
 Each player has to create the best five-card combination to win the pot.
-The rankings of the hands in Omaha Poker online are similar to Texas Hold'em.
+The Omaha hands ranking are similar to Texas Hold'em.